-The participation for our third ISA program application round was overwhelming.
-We have received more than 3.100 online applications over our application platform.
-Over 2.000 of them met the ISA application requirements.
 The applications underwent two independent ratings in the first round of the process following a scoring system of 15 different aspects.
-Nearly 100 applicants were asked in the second round of the process to send us documentation and a detailed project outline.
-Among them, 36 participants were selected to conduct video conference interviews.
+Nearly 300 applicants were asked in the first round of the process to send us documentation and a detailed project outline.
+Among them, 30 participants were selected to conduct video conference interviews.

-Finally, the ISA team selected the following fifteen fellows for the ISA program 2021/22 which we proudly present here:
+Finally, the ISA team selected the following thirteen fellows for the ISA program 2021/22 which we proudly present here:

 Please note that the project outlines are preliminary and will be further defined.
 Participants and their projects will be presented in detail, once they have arrived in Germany in our News Blog.